-Companies that hire the facilities are requested to inform the school beforehand of any visitors who will require assistance and a P.E.E.P. will be produced for them by the relevant Manager.
+Companies that hire the facilities are requested to inform the school beforehand of any visitors who will require assistance and a P.E.E.P. will need to be produced for them by the relevant Manager of the Lettings Company in conjunction with the lettings manager of the LTC.